jenkins-x/jx-docs/content/en/docs/v3/develop/faq/_index.md

        lighthouse-webhooks-deploy.yaml
 ```

-You can see the above kubernetes resource, a `Deployment` with name `lighthouse-webhooks` in the namespace `jx` which comes from the `lighthouse` chart.
+   * you can see the above kubernetes resource, a `Deployment` with name `lighthouse-webhooks` in the namespace `jx` which comes from the `lighthouse` chart.

+* its easy to enrich the generated YAML with a combination of any additional tools [kustomize](https://kustomize.io/), [kpt](https://googlecontainertools.github.io/kpt/) or [jx](/docs/v3/guides/jx3/). e.g.

+  * its trivial to run [kustomize](https://kustomize.io/) or [kpt](https://googlecontainertools.github.io/kpt/) to modify any resource in any chart before it's applied to Production and to review the generated values first

+  * its easy to use [jx gitops hash](https://github.com/jenkins-x/jx-gitops/blob/master/docs/cmd/jx-gitops_hash.md) to add some hash annotations to cause rolling upgrade to `Deployments` when git changes (when the `Deployment` YAML does not)

+  * use [jx gitops annotate](https://github.com/jenkins-x/jx-gitops/blob/master/docs/cmd/jx-gitops_annotate.md) to add add support for tools like [pusher wave](https://github.com/pusher/wave) so that rotating secrets in your underlying secret store can cause rolling upgrades in your `Deployments`

-However since the steps to deploy a kubernetes cluster in Jenkins X is defined in a simple makefile its easy for developers to modify their cluster git repository to add any combination of tools to the makefile to use any permutation of  [helm 3](https://helm.sh/), [helmfile](https://github.com/roboll/helmfile), [kustomize](https://kustomize.io/), [kpt](https://googlecontainertools.github.io/kpt/)  and [kubectl](https://kubernetes.io/docs/reference/kubectl/kubectl/)
+However since the steps to deploy a kubernetes cluster in Jenkins X is defined in a simple makefile stored in your cluster git repository its easy for developers to modify their cluster git repository to add any combination of tools to the makefile to use any permutation of  [helm 3](https://helm.sh/), [helmfile](https://github.com/roboll/helmfile), [kustomize](https://kustomize.io/), [kpt](https://googlecontainertools.github.io/kpt/)  and [kubectl](https://kubernetes.io/docs/reference/kubectl/kubectl/)

 So if you really wanted to opt out of the canonical GitOps model above you can add a `helm upgrade` or `helmfile sync` command to your makefile.